WHAT IS PILATES?

 Comfortable, stretchy, fitted clothing works best, allowing for a full range of movement while staying in place and avoiding unintended exposure.

 Pilates is typically done barefoot to provide to provide traction on the mat & machines and to work the muscles of the feet and ankles.
-If you prefer to wear socks, several brands, including ToeSox, offer options with added grip on the soles to prevent sliding.
+If you prefer to wear socks, several brands, such as ToeSox or SHASHI, offer options with added grip on the soles to prevent sliding.

 For mat classes, bring a yoga or Pilates mat (typically Pilates mats are thicker than yoga mats for more spinal and joint cushioning) if you have one (if not, most studios offer mats to rent for $1-2) and a water bottle.

 HOW OFTEN DO I NEED TO DO PILATES TO SEE RESULTS?

 To experience the greatest benefit from your Pilates practice, regular practice is necessary.
 2-3 sessions a week are recommended, more often if you can, whether it's in the studio on the machines or at home on the mat.
 Practitioners dedicated to long-term fitness, rather than a 'quick fix,' will find Pilates the most rewarding.

 IS PILATES LIKE WEIGHT TRAINING?
 WILL I BULK UP?